 The main thing is to provide an appropriate instrument, and make sure this is tuned and maintained as needed.
 A height adjustable piano stool is also recommended.

 You will need to buy some books with music for them to learn.
 Louise will make suitable recommendations.

 Will I need to do anything between lessons?

-Each lesson, I will set tasks for you to do.
-This will mostly be practising the pieces we have introduced in the lesson, but could also be other things such as learning new notes using an app or completing a written activity.
+Each lesson, Louise will set tasks for you to do.
+This will mostly be practising the pieces introduced in the lesson, but could also be other things such as learning new notes using an app or completing a written activity.
 Practising pieces will need to be done as often as possible between lessons (ideally every day but at least 4-5 times per week).
 The time needed for this will start at about 5 minutes per day, but will increase as you become more advanced.